|

 The USRDA, RDI, DRV and DV are a set of nutrient standards recommended by the United States Food and Drug Administration (FDA).
 These values represent the average daily intake of energy and nutrients considered adequate to meet the needs of most healthy people in the United States under usual environmental stresses.
 They were designed for the maintenance of good nutrition.
 People are urged to base their diets on a variety of common foods in order to obtain other nutrients for which human requirements have been less well defined.
 These guidelines are not assurances to any individual that, if they consume these amounts of nutrients, they will attain maximum health.

-The first daily intake standards for nutrition labels established in 1973 were based on the 1968 Recommended Daily Allowance (RDA).
+RECOMMENDED DAILY ALLOWANCE (RDA) The first daily intake standards for nutrition labels established in 1973 were based on the 1968 Recommended Daily Allowance (RDA).
 These intake standards were mandatory for 8 and optional for 12 food components on nutrition labels.
 The USRDA is a consensus number agreed upon by a committee of the National Academy of Science and the National Research Council.
 It is the intake of a given vitamin that prevents deficiency symptoms in 97.5% of the population studied.
 This value is based upon a variety of data including the epidemiology of humans, direct measurement of the vitamins in serum, tissues and urine of normal and deficient individuals, and isotopic tracer studies.

+DAILY VALUE (DV) Daily Value is a relatively newer term used on product labels and is based upon two sets of standards.
+The first set is called Reference Daily Intake or RDI (formerly known as the U.S. Recommended Daily Allowance) and reflects the recommended level of intake for most vitamins and minerals.
+The second set, called Daily Reference Values or DRV, is for other nutrients that also have a significant impact on health and disease such as fat, saturated fat and cholesterol.
+Revised nutritional regulations published in 1993 were for 19 RDI components and 8 DRV food components.
 Percent DVs are mandatory for 10 food components and optional for 16 food components.
 It relates the amount of a nutrient provided by one serving of the food to established standards.
 Optional percent DVs become mandatory if claims are made about the food components or if the food components are added to the food through fortification or as food additives.
 Some DRVs are based on reference calorie intakes of 2,000 (average need by post-menopausal women, women who exercise moderately, teenage girls and sedentary men) and 2,500 calories (adequate for young men) and others on dietary recommendations suggested by some health and nutrition groups.

 Reference Daily Intake (RDI)